 The Holmes Scholars Program at Indiana University provides a supportive environment to doctoral students traditionally underrepresented in higher education.

-Meet more Holmes ScholarsFill out this short form and we'll get in touch.
+Meet more current Holmes ScholarsFill out this short form and we'll get in touch.

 The Holmes Scholars Program was established in 1991 by the American Association of Colleges for Teacher Education to support doctoral students enrolled in education programs from historically underrepresented communities.
 Approximately 700 Scholars now hold positions as tenured faculty and university administrators since the inception of the program.